RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (3) May use data from the Kentucky All Schedule Prescription Electronic Reporting (KASPER) Program to determine if the majority of the patients of the facility’s practitioners are prescribed controlled substances.

-Section 6.
-Administration.
-(1) A pain management facility shall be located in a fixed site.
+Section 7.
+Administration Requirements for Parent and Satellite Pain Management Facilities.
+(1) A facility shall be located in a fixed site.

 (a) The licensee shall be legally responsible for:

-1. All activities within the pain management facility, including the actions of the physicians and prescribing practitioners; and
+1. All activities within the facility, including the actions of the physicians and prescribing practitioners; and

-2. Compliance with federal, state, and local laws and regulations pertaining to the operation of the facility, including the Drug Abuse Prevention and Control Act (21 U.S.C.
-801 et. seq.) and KRS Chapter 218A.
+2. Compliance with federal, state, and local laws and administrative regulations pertaining to the operation of the facility, including the Drug Abuse Prevention and Control Act (21 U.S.C.
+801 to 971 et. seq.) and KRS Chapter 218A, 902 KAR Chapter 20, and 902 KAR Chapter 55.

 (b) The licensee shall establish lines of authority and designate an administrator who: